-- Behavioural expectations of students are grounded in our school's Statement of Values and /Code of Conduct. - The following virtues from 'Play is the Way' are the cornerstone of our school norms: - It takes great strength to be sensible. - Be brave- participate to progress. - Pursue your personal best no matter who you work with. - Have reasons for the things you say and do. - Treat others as you would like them to treat you.
+Behavioural expectations of students are grounded in our school's Statement of Values/Student code of conduct.

+- The following virtues from 'Play is the Way' are the cornerstone of our school norms: - It takes great strength to be sensible. - Be brave- participate to progress. - \circ $\;$ Pursue your personal best no matter who you work with. - Have reasons for the things you say and do. - \circ $\;$ $\;$ Treat others as you would like them to treat you.

-Violence, bullying, and other offensive and harmful behaviours such as racism, harassment and discrimination will not be tolerated and will be managed in accordance with our Bullying Prevention Policy.
+Violence, bullying, and other offensive and harmful behaviours such as racism, harassment and discrimination will not be tolerated and will be managed in accordance with this policy.

+Bullying will be managed in accordance with our Bullying Prevention Policy.

-- When a student acts in breach of the behaviour standards of our school community, Huntingdale Primary School will institute a staged response, consistent with the Department's policies on behaviour, discipline and student wellbeing and engagement. - Where appropriate, parents will be informed about the inappropriate behaviour and the disciplinary action taken by teachers and other school staff. - Our school considers, explores and implement positive and non-punitive interventions to support student behaviour through the 3R's process, before considering disciplinary measures such as withdrawal of privileges or withdrawal from class. - Disciplinary measures may be used as part of a staged response to inappropriate behaviour in combination with other engagement and support strategies to ensure that factors that may have contributed to the student's behaviour are identified and addressed. - Disciplinary measures at our school will be applied fairly and consistently.
-Students will always be provided with an opportunity to be heard. - Disciplinary measures that may be applied include: - Questioning a student that their behaviour is inappropriate using the self-mastery checklist - Teacher controlled consequences such as moving a student in a classroom or other reasonable and proportionate responses to misbehaviour - Withdrawal of privileges - Restorative practices through the 3 R's process - Behaviour support and intervention meetings - o Suspension - o Expulsion https://www2.education.vic.gov.au/pal/suspensions/policy https://www2.education.vic.gov.au/pal/expulsions/policy https://www2.education.vic.gov.au/pal/restraint-seclusion/policy
+When a student acts in breach of the behaviour standards of our school community, Huntingdale Primary School will institute a staged response, consistent with the Department's policies on behaviour, discipline and student wellbeing and engagement.
+Where appropriate, parents will be informed about the inappropriate behaviour and the disciplinary action taken by teachers and other school staff.

+Our school considers, explores and implement positive and non-punitive interventions to support student behaviour before considering disciplinary measures such as detention, withdrawal of privileges or withdrawal from class.
+Disciplinary measures may be used as part of a staged response to inappropriate behaviour in combination with other engagement and support strategies to ensure that factors that may have contributed to the student's behaviour are identified and addressed.
+Disciplinary measures at our school will be applied fairly and consistently.
+Students will always be provided with an opportunity to be heard.

+Disciplinary measures that may be applied include:

+- Questioning a student that their behaviour is inappropriate using the self-mastery checklist - Teacher controlled consequences such as moving a student in a classroom or other reasonable and proportionate responses to misbehaviour - Withdrawal of privileges - Restorative practices through the 3 R's process - Behaviour support and intervention meetings - Suspension - Expulsion